ChainAgnostic/CAIPs/CAIPs/caip-169.md

 [eth.personal.sign](https://web3js.readthedocs.io/en/v1.4.0/web3-eth-personal.html#sign)
 or [EIP-712](https://eips.ethereum.org/EIPS/eip-712).
 The identity assertion becomes self-certifiable with this approach, but tightly bound to the Ethereum address as the only identifier.
 To improve privacy it is important to introduce a mechanism that allows people to selectively disclose the linkage between another identifier (such as a chain-agnostic or off-chain DID) and their blockchain account address.

 This can be done through VCs and DIDs.
+This CAIP introduces new JSON-RPC methods that are needed to build decentralized reputation for offchain and onchain uses alike.

 The identifiers by which issuers and holders and their key material are dereferenced for verification and binding purposes are out of scope of this